-Protect the environment whilst supporting the local economy

-Working with Communities to meet the current and future needs of residents
+Protect the environment whilst supporting the local economy Working with Communities to meet the current and future needs of residents Provide efficient and value for money services, whilst delivering quality front line services -- -- ---

-Provide

-efficient and

-value for

-money

-services,

-whilst

-delivering

-quality front

-line services

-The Council Plan 2016 to 2019 sets out the Council's aim, priorities and objectives.
 Under each priority are the 'key tasks' which show what we will do to achieve each priority and objective.
 Service Delivery Plans have been developed for each of our services; and include a summary of what the service does, and how it supports the Council's aim, priorities and objectives.
 They link the priorities and objectives in the Council Plan to the activities that demonstrate what we will do to achieve them.